We’ve all seen the news. Headline after headline…

 “Trump Administration Plans to Ban Flavored E-Cigarettes” says the New York Times.

 Even after this discovery, health organizations and government officials continued telling the public to avoid using electronic cigarettes.
-In the meantime, a leading cannabis extractor located in Oregon admitted the company started using Vitamin E acetate as a thickening agent in a line of THC cartridges after a “revolutionary” discovery, which was apparently approved by the Oregon Liquor Control Commission (OLCC).
+In the meantime, a leading cannabis extractor located in Oregon admitted the company started using Vitamin E acetate as a thickening agent in a line of THC vapes after a “revolutionary” discovery, which was apparently approved by the Oregon Liquor Control Commission (OLCC).

-After news of Vitamin E acetate as the culprit for what has been determined as lipoid pneumonia, a condition that occurs when fat particles enter the lungs, the company immediately discontinued all THC vaping products containing Vitamin E, while others in the industry simply went dark, letting e-cigarettes take the fall.
+After news of Vitamin E acetate being the suspected culprit for what has been determined as lipoid pneumonia, a condition that occurs when fat particles enter the lungs, the company immediately discontinued all THC vaping products containing Vitamin E, while others in the industry simply went dark, letting e-cigarettes take the fall.
 And now e-cig flavor bans are coming from all directions.

 A Growing List of Flavored Vape Bans Across the U.S.